 How to Create Users and Manage Their Sudo Privileges on Ubuntu

+We will show you How to Create Users and Manage Their Sudo Privileges on Ubuntu.
 The sudo command allows normal users to run programs which are only available to the root user.
-In this tutorial, we will show you how to create a system user and manage its sudo privileges on a Linux VPS running Ubuntu 16.04 as an operating system.
+This tutorial will show you the simplest way to create a new user with sudo access on Ubuntu, without modifying your server’s

 # adduser newuser

 Feel free to replace